NBA Offensive Stats

 NBA offenses are putting up gaudy numbers each season, as the game has definitely progressed in the direction of offensive-minded.
 With the athletes becoming bigger, stronger, and faster, it's hard to defend.
 Let's also not forget the fact that rule changes make it more difficult to guard and defend as well.

-From the perspective of NBA betting, researching information on offensive statistics in the NBA can be among the best information that you can find... just as important as researching defensive statistics.
+From the perspective of betting at online NBA sportsbooks, researching information on offensive statistics in the NBA can be among the best information that you can find... just as important as researching defensive statistics.
 You can find a ton of great statistical information relating to NBA offenses if you just look for it.
 This can be extremely useful to your prospective wagers or the matchups that you are looking into.
 Comparing offenses side-by-side in the most important areas can be the difference between winning and losing money.

 Points Per Game